Suppressed Density of States in Self-Generated Coulomb Glasses: Numerical studies

+For $L=4$ we can explicitly check all possible configurations, and we find $N_{ms}=3$ unique metastable configurations.
+For $L=6$, we see that the number of unique metastable configurations saturates to a value of $N_{ms}=93$.
+The approach to this saturation value for smaller values of $M$ gives us a function $N_{ms,6}(M)$.
+For larger systems $L>6$ we approximate the expected total number of metastable states by scaling $\alpha^{-1} N_{ms,6}(\alpha M)$.
+This works for $L=8$ and $L=10$.
+However, for $L=12$ this estimate is conservative and provides a very weak lower bound on the total number of metastable states.

+For these larger system sizes we can thus compute the complexity, defined as the entropy associated with the number of metastable states, $S = \frac{1}{L^2} \log N_{ms}$.
+If there are less than exponentially many metastable states, the complexity should vanish.
+The results suggest that this is not the case, and that the complexity approaches a value $0.14-0.16$ in the thermodynamic limit, see also Fig. \ref{metastates}.
+This scaling is consistent with typical models of glass formation that exhibit an exponential number of metastable states, such as the random Sherrington-Kirkpatrick model \cite{Debenedetti:2001bh,Bray:1980cy,Monasson:1995dw,Cavagna:2004gm}.

 The ensemble of metastable states has a narrow distribution of energies.
 In the thermodynamic limit, all metastable states have the same energy density $\overline{E}/N$, see Fig. \ref{metastates}, right.
 Consistent with our assumptions, the ensemble has local charge correlations at the $\vec{M}$-points of the hexagonal Brillouin zone, see Fig. \ref{FigDensCorr}, left.
-From a depiction of this charge order in real space, it is clear that there exists no periodic arrangement of discrete particles that has this local structure, see Fig. \ref{FigDensCorr}, right inset.
+From a depiction of this charge order in real space, including a typical snapshot of a metastable state, it is clear that there exists no periodic arrangement of discrete particles that has this local structure, see Fig. \ref{FigDensCorr}, right inset.
 As shown in the same figure, the correlation length $\xi$ we extract from $\Pi(\vec{k})$ by fitting to Eqn. (\ref{LorentzianShape}) seems to be independent of the value of $x$.

-We next proceed to compute the density of states.
-This is obtained by making a histogram of the on-site energies.
-In Fig. \ref{FigFit} we show the density of states for $x=1$ averaged over 996 metastable states on a $N=48\times48$ lattice.
-The best fit of the density of states $g(\epsilon)$ at low energies is given by the functional form $g(\epsilon) = a |\epsilon|^{-3/2} e^{-b/|\epsilon|}$, rather than the powerlaw form expected from the Efros-Shklovskii bound.
+We next proceed to compute the density of states (DOS).
+This is obtained by making a histogram of the on-site energies, averaged over a large ensemble of metastable configurations.
+For the pure Coulomb interaction ($x=1$), we computed the DOS for linear lattice size $L=16, 32$ and $64$, and extrapolated these DOSs to $L=\infty$.
+The results are shown in Figure \ref{FigFit}.
+Though we see that the DOS rapidly converges with increasing system size, we avoid making conclusions for the energy regime below $|\epsilon|~0.1$ due to the scarcity of data points.
+The best fit for the density of states $g(\epsilon)$ at low energies, but still above $\epsilon ~ 0.1$, is given by the functional form $g(\epsilon) = a e^{-b/|\epsilon|}$, rather than the $g \sim |\epsilon|$ powerlaw form expected from the Efros-Shklovskii bound.